dokku/dokku-letsencrypt/README.md

 dokku-letsencrypt is the official plugin for [dokku][dokku] that gives the ability to automatically retrieve and install TLS certificates from [letsencrypt.org](https://letsencrypt.org).
 During ACME validation, your app will stay available at any time.

-**Note:** Your app must already be deployed and accessible over the internet (i.e. in the browser) in order to add letsencrypt to your app.
-Your app just being created is not enough.
-If you need the application to only be deployed via SSL, add a temporary certificate to your app prior to adding letsencrypt by running `dokku certs:generate <app> DOMAIN` to make your app accessible via SSL.
-This is mostly a optional step as the letsencrypt plugin will upgrade non-SSL apps when successful.

-**Note:** If you want to automatically renew the certificates, please use `dokku letsencrypt:cron-job --add` to add an auto-renewal cron-job to the crontab of the `dokku` user.
-This is supported starting from the plugin version 0.8.2 which only works with Dokku 0.5 or later.

 **Note:** By running this plugin, you agree to the Let's Encrypt Subscriber Agreement automatically (because prompting you whether you agree might break running the plugin as part of a cronjob).

 **Note:** If you like Let's Encrypt, please consider [donating to Let's Encrypt](https://letsencrypt.org/donate).